marcbllv/PredExpl/README.md

 In many cases, what we would be interested in would be to know not only the prediction, but also *why* such a prediction has been made by the model, on which feature the model based it prediction, and what to turn the model output into something else.
+This is especially true when a decision is taken by a human who relies on a machine learning algorithm: the decision maker should have a proof, or at least good insights, that the decision would lead to the best result.

 Typical examples could be:

-- In fraud detection: why has this person been predicted as a fraudster ?
+- In fraud detection: why has this person been predicted as a fraudster?
-- In predictive maintenance: why is it supposed to break, and what can we do about it ?
+- In predictive maintenance: why is it supposed to break, and what can we do about it?
-- In pricing prediction: which features tends to lower or increase the price ?
+- In pricing prediction: which features tends to lower or increase the price of this product?

+In all of these use cases, prediction explanation can help decisions to be made.

 #### The EU regulation